The case for eating meat

 Co-Founder of Homemade Cooking

 *This article does not intend to suggest that those enjoying a vegetarian or vegan diet cannot meet all their nutritional needs or enjoy excellent health.
-At Homemade Cooking we promoted a balanced plant-based healthy eating lifestyle to our members, that includes moderate amounts of meat, fish & dairy, and we also welcome and support members who choose to follow a vegetarian or vegan lifestyle for health or ethical reasons.
+At Homemade Cooking, we promoted a balanced plant-based healthy eating lifestyle to our members, which includes moderate amounts of meat, fish & dairy, and we also welcome and support members who choose to follow a vegetarian or vegan lifestyle for health or ethical reasons.